petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/security/authentication/configuring-mfa.md

 ---
 uuid: c94a253c-fa97-4098-90c0-d43a16534131
 ---
-# Configuring MFA
+# Configuring Multi-Factor Authentication

-Add an additional layer of security for your Liferay environment with multi-factor authentication (i.e. MFA).
+Multi-Factor Authentication requires users to both know something and have something.
+Usually, this is a password and a device or service, like a mobile phone or an email address.
+To log in, users must supply their passwords and a code sent to this device.

 Liferay supports both one-time codes through email and third-party services that support SMS or authenticator apps.
 See [using multi-factor-authentication](https://learn.liferay.com/w/dxp/installation-and-upgrades/securing-liferay/multi-factor-authentication/using-multi-factor-authentication) to learn more.

 Delectable Bonsai has come a long way from its days at the farmer's market.
 Now with many employees and customers, the IT department is requiring MFA as part of its enhanced security efforts.